Board and Staff

 Policy Manager – Sophie Cusworth

 Sophie has a Bachelor of Arts with a major in Gender Studies from the University of Melbourne, and a post-graduate Law degree from Monash University.
+Sophie lives on Wurundjeri land in Melbourne.

-WWDA Director of Media and Communications – Jacinta Carlton
+Senior Manager, Media and Communications – Jacinta Carlton

 Jacinta (she/her) lives on the lands of the Muwinina people of Nipaluna Country/ Hobart and is a mother of two.
 She completed a Bachelor of Business (Marketing and Management) at the University of Tasmania (UTAS) and has since developed her skills in digital marketing, graphic design, media, and accessible design.
 She is passionate about inclusive language and creating simple content.